 BACKGROUND:

-The demand for suitable spectrum for NGSO satellites with short duration missions is growing due to the increasing number of these types of satellite missions.
+The demand for suitable spectrum for NGSO satellites with short duration (SD) missions is growing due to the increasing number of these types of satellite missions.
 The term “short duration mission” used in Resolution 659 (WRC-15) refers to a mission having a limited period of validity of typically not more than 3 years, where the operator does not launch replenishment or replacement spacecraft.
 The mass and dimensions of these satellites contribute to their success and their use will likely grow.
 These types of missions provide an affordable means for scientific and commercial space purposes and are increasingly used by new entrants in space.
 Nevertheless, it is important to ensure that these missions do not cause harmful interference to existing systems and incumbent services.
-WRC-19 Agenda Item 1.7 invites studies to accommodate spectrum requirements for TT&C in the space operation service, below 1 GHz, for NGSO satellites with short duration missions in existing bands not subject to No. 9.21, If those studies conclude the SOS applications are not able co-exist with current usage, then possible new spectrum allocation(s) or an upgrade of an existing allocations within the frequency ranges 150.05-174 MHz and 400.15-420 MHz (e.g., so that RR No. 9.21 does not apply) can be considered.
+WRC-19 Agenda Item 1.7 invites studies to accommodate spectrum requirements for TT&C in the space operation service, below 1 GHz, for NGSO satellites with short duration missions (SD-NGSO) in existing bands not subject to No. 9.21, If those studies conclude the Space Operations Service (SOS) applications are not able co-exist with current usage, then possible new spectrum allocation(s) or an upgrade of an existing allocations within the frequency ranges 150.05-174 MHz and 400.15-420 MHz (e.g., so that RR No. 9.21 does not apply) can be considered.
 Studies show that in the Earth-to-space direction all frequency allocations to the SOS below 1 GHz are subject to RR No. 9.21.